d3/d3-quadtree/README.md

 var q = d3.quadtree(0, -230, 960, 730);
 ```

-Internal nodes of the quadtree are represented as sparse four-element arrays in left-to-right, top-to-bottom order:

-* `0` - the top-left quadrant
-* `1` - the top-right quadrant
-* `2` - the bottom-left quadrant
-* `3` - the bottom-right quadrant

-Leaf nodes are simply point objects, as passed to [*quadtree*.add](#quadtree_add).

 <a name="quadtree_add" href="#quadtree_add">#</a> <i>quadtree</i>.<b>add</b>(<i>point</i>)

-Adds the specified new *point* to this quadtree and returns *quadtree*.
-If the specified point is outside of the current bounds, the quadtree is expanded by repeatedly doubling its width and height until the new point is contained by the quadtree; otherwise, the point is added to the appropriate place in the existing tree.
+Adds the specified new *point* to this quadtree and returns this *quadtree*.
 The point must have the following properties:

 * `x` - the *x*-coordinate of the point
 * `y` - the *y*-coordinate of the point